gjwgit/book_of_life/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/gjwgit/bookoflife)](https://github.com/gjwgit/bookoflife/issues)

-The BookOfLife is a tool to collect your life's data together in one secure and private place, while being able to share which parts of your life you want to with others.
+The BookOfLife is a tool to collect your life's data together in one secure and private place.
+You can selectively share any parts of your life with others.
 The app is being developed by [Togaware](https://togaware.com.au) and written by [Graham Williams](https://togaware.com/Graham.Williams.html).